MilesCranmer/dockers/README.md

 # Dockerfiles
 Assortment of dockerfiles I use.
-Some of them may be otherwise hard to build, so the dockerfile may be useful.
+Some of the packages may be otherwise hard to build, so the dockerfile may save some time.
 I remove a Dockerfile if it gets integrated into the master branch for the library itself.